 A. Yes, alcohol is allowed in Hagg Lake Park.

-Please check with the Parks Supervisor for the particulars.
 You are responsible for yourself and your guests when alcohol is involved.

 The Park is patrolled by the Washington County Sheriff's Office, the Oregon State Police, and by Park Rangers.